jacobian/djangobook.com/chapter04.rst

         print t.render(Context({'name': name}))

 Django's template parsing is quite fast.
-Behind the scenes, most of the parsing happens via a single call to a short regular expression.
+Behind the scenes, most of the parsing happens via a call to a single regular expression.
 This is in stark contrast to XML-based template engines, which incur the overhead of an XML parser and tend to be orders of magnitude slower than Django's template rendering engine.